-Current income Capital gains Withholding tax Income technically tax-exempt, if 90% distribution requirement met.
-Income technically tax-exempt, if 90% distribution requirement met, but in certain cases 11% capital gains surtax.
-No withholding tax levied on domestic distribution.
-Entitled to claim a foreign tax credit with a certain ceiling of tax credit.
+Current income Capital gains Withholding tax Income technically tax-exempt, if 90% distribution requirement met Income technically tax-exempt, if 90% distribution requirement met but, in certain cases, 11% capital gains surtax No withholding tax levied on domestic distribution Entitled to claim a foreign tax credit with a certain ceiling of tax credit

-A Paper-company Type REIT and CR-REIT can claim a dividend paid deduction, if 90% of the distributable income is distributed as dividends and thus, technically, the corporate income tax of REIT can be nil.
+An Entrusted management REIT and CR-REIT can claim a dividend paid deduction, if 90% of the distributable income is distributed as dividends and thus, technically, the corporate income tax of REIT can be nil.

-For REIC, the company is subject to corporate income tax at a rate of 10% for the first taxable income up to KRW 200 million and 20% for the second taxable income up to KRW 20 billion and 22% for over the KRW 20 billion thresholds.
-10% of corporate income tax is additionally levied as local resident as local income tax.
+Otherwise (REIC) the company is subject to corporate income tax at a rate of 10% for the first taxable income up to KRW 200 million, 20% for the second taxable income up to KRW 20 billion, 22% for third taxable income up to KRW 20 billion and 25% for over the KRW 300 billion thresholds.
+10% of corporate income tax is additionally levied as a local resident as local income tax.